Ride with Bob: A Tribute to Bob Wills and the Texas Playboys: Background

 Asleep at the Wheel decided to record a second Bob Wills tribute album for a number of reasons, including the induction of Wills and the Texas Playboys into the Rock and Roll Hall of Fame in 1999.
-According to the band's frontman Ray Benson, though, the album "is as much about giving the young guys a chance to record these songs as it is about keeping Bob Wills' music out there," referring to the featured artists who took part in the album's recording.
+According to the band's frontman Ray Benson, though, the album "is as much about giving the young guys a chance to record these songs as it is about keeping Bob Wills's music out there," referring to the featured artists who took part in the album's recording.
 Explaining that the original plan in 1993 was to release a four-album set, he noted that "The passage of six years' time has been really a blessing because we've got a wider variety of people, a whole other generation of country musicians, and a broader sampling of what Western swing was."
-Speaking about the featured artists, he added that "My idea on [Ride with Bob] was to draw attention to Asleep at the Wheel and Bob Wills' music by bringing in very non-Western swing artists like Tim McGraw and the Dixie Chicks.
+Speaking about the featured artists, he added that "My idea on [Ride with Bob] was to draw attention to Asleep at the Wheel and Bob Wills's music by bringing in very non-Western swing artists like Tim McGraw and the Dixie Chicks.
 And it worked."

-Recording for Ride with Bob took place between March 1998 and June 1999 at Bismeaux Studio in Austin, Texas and Hum Depot, Loud Recording and Westwood Sound Studio in Nashville, Tennessee.
-The album's title was chosen to represent the collection as "a celebration" of Wills' music and influence, which Benson claimed "has not gotten the mainstream due ... [it] deserves".
+Recording for Ride with Bob took place between March 1998 and June 1999 at Bismeaux Studio in Austin, Texas, and Hum Depot, Loud Recording and Westwood Sound Studio in Nashville, Tennessee.
+The album's title was chosen to represent the collection as "a celebration" of Wills's music and influence, which Benson claimed "has not gotten the mainstream due ... [it] deserves".
 In reference to the selection of songs to record for Ride with Bob, Benson added that "This one has more of the styles of western swing that are so varied.
 We covered a lot on the last one, but this album has three big band numbers, then there's the Dixieland styles, and then there's the classic string band stuff."

-Ride with Bob was released on August 10, 1999 by DreamWorks Records.
+Ride with Bob was released on August 10, 1999, by DreamWorks Records.
 All of the album's recording sessions were filmed for a making-of video to be aired as a television special around the same time as the album's release.
 The video, produced by Benson and Dan Karlok, was also aired at the Austin Film Festival on October 14, 1999.